bazhenovc/blog/content/post/unordered-map-pitfall.md

             // Irrelevant code omitted
             }

-Here we go. _Buynode0 ALWAYS makes a small memory allocation for 1 element, thus in MSVC std::list ALWAYS allocates memory every single time something is inserted into it, thus std::unordered_map ALWAYS allocates memory when new element is successfully inserted into it.
+Here we go. `_Buynode0` ALWAYS makes a small memory allocation for 1 element, thus in MSVC `std::list` ALWAYS allocates memory every single time something is inserted into it, thus `std::unordered_map` ALWAYS allocates memory when new element is successfully inserted into it.

+# Conclusions

 I hope that I don't need to explain how bad this is: heap allocations are slow, also this may produce high memory fragmentation.
-Not to mention that this single allocation is a few times slower then the actual insert() call.
+Not to mention that this single allocation is a few times slower then the actual `insert()` call.

 Thanks for reading!